mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 they wrote that line of code -- is the comment a bit snarky because they'd just had an argument with their partner, or had a sleepless night from being up with an ill kid?
-In an ideal world, this sort of context wouldn't impinge on indirectly connected environments -- we'd be able to silo off all our separate contexts -- but I'm afraid we're all just human.
+In an ideal world, this sort of context wouldn't impinge on indirectly connected environments -- we'd all be able to silo off all our separate contexts -- but I'm afraid we're all just human.

 The trouble with context is that it's all-encompassing.
 A single developer, writing a line of production code, has the entire history of the business as